MobileChromeApps/mobile-chrome-apps/docs/faq.md

 ### How do I use Polymer with CCA apps?

-* __Android with Crosswalk__: Polymer runs without the need for polyfills.
+* __Android with Crosswalk__: Polymer works without the need for polyfills.
+* __Android without Crosswalk__:
+  * pre-KitKat: Polymer does not work.
-* __Android without Crosswalk__: Polymer works only on KitKat and requres its polyfills.
+  * KitKat: Polymer works and requires its polyfills.
+  * Android L+: Polymer works without the need for polyfills.
-* __iOS 6/7/8__: Polymer works and requires its polyfills.
+* __iOS 6, 7, 8<sup>1</sup>__: Polymer works and requires its polyfills.

-For Polymer to work with CSP enabled, you must use the [vulcanize](http://www.polymer-project.org/articles/concatenating-web-components.html) tool to concatenate your imports.
+<sup>1</sup> Cordova support for WKWebView is still under development.

+Chrome apps on both mobile and desktop require using the [vulcanize](http://www.polymer-project.org/articles/concatenating-web-components.html) tool with the `--csp` flag.

 ### How to sync data between Mobile and Desktop chrome app (e.g. with Drive)?